darcymccoy/soen345-project/Testing and Quality Assurance/TEST_PLAN.md

 - Each test method tests a single behavior and has a descriptive name
 - Integration tests use `@BeforeEach` / `@AfterEach` for setup and cleanup
 - Private server methods are tested via Java Reflection
+- CACC clause tables were created for each multi-clause decision
+- CFG path sets were derived from the `HandleEvents` control flow graph

 ---